 Depends on how smoky you like your salmon.
 Remember your salmon is already cured, so it is already edible.
 Smoking is adding the smoky flavour and how long you smoke is really up to you.

 Start with 4 hours, give it a taste and see how you like it.
 I don’t really like over smoked salmon, much better a subtle smoky flavour.

 When you are happy with the smokiness, take it out and you can eat straight away but ideally the best result is to leave overnight in the fridge and allow your salmon to ‘settle’.
-Your salmon can last awhile in the fridge but it never really lasts even that long in my house.
+Your salmon can last a while in the fridge.

 Slicing salmon is probably the hardest part – you will need a very sharp slicing knife and don’t expect it to look like the salmon you get in the shops.
 They have specialised equipment!
 Keep practicing…